40 lakh people kept under surveillance as part of COVID contact-tracing: Centre

 "The government of India has taken a series of actions to prevent, control and mitigate the impact of COVID-19.
 India followed a whole-of-government and whole-of-society approach," Choubey said.

-The prime minister, a high-level group of ministers (GoM), cabinet secretary, committee of secretaries and Health Ministry officials continue to monitor the public health response to COVID-19 in the country, he said.
+The Prime Minister, a high-level group of ministers (GoM), cabinet secretary, committee of secretaries and Health Ministry officials continue to monitor the public health response to COVID-19 in the country, he said.

 Coronavirus will likely become seasonal, but not yet, say scientists